dtcrout/tubuler/README.md

 pyProcess = execFile(script);
 ```

-The app can then be built by running `npm run build`.
+Once that's done, we can build the app by running `npm run build`.
 This will create a directory containing the standalone tubuler app.

+## Feedback

+If you have any ideas on how to make tubuler better or if you're having issues, feel free to contribute [here](https://github.com/dtcrout/tubuler/issues).

 ## Stack